What is Ayurveda Yoga?

 Jack Utermoehl

-Ayurveda yoga combines the principles of Ayurveda, the ancient Indian system of medicine, with the practices of yoga to create a holistic approach to health and well-being.
+Ayurveda yoga combines the principles of Ayurveda, the ancient Indian system of medicine, with yoga practices to create a personalized and holistic approach to health and well-being.

-This integrated practice aims to balance the body, mind, and spirit according to one’s unique constitution (dosha) and current state of health.
+This practice aims to balance the body, mind, and spirit according to one’s unique constitution (dosha) and current state of health, aligning lifestyle and yoga routines with individual needs.

-Ayurveda yoga uniquely tailors yoga practices to the individual's dosha type—Vata (air and space), Pitta (fire and water), and Kapha (earth and water).
-By aligning yoga practices with Ayurvedic principles, practitioners can address specific health concerns, maintain balance, and enhance their overall well-being.
+Ayurveda yoga tailors yoga practices to the individual's dosha type—Vata (air and space), Pitta (fire and water), and Kapha (earth and water).

 Origins of Ayurveda Yoga

-Ayurveda, which means "science of life," is a holistic system of medicine that originated in India over 5,000 years ago.
-It is documented in ancient texts like the Charaka Samhita and Sushruta Samhita.
-The integration of Ayurveda and Yoga has been practiced for centuries to promote health.
+Ayurveda, meaning "science of life," is a holistic medical system originating in India over 5,000 years ago.
+Documented in texts like the Charaka Samhita and Sushruta Samhita, it emphasizes the interconnectedness of body, mind, and environment.

 Ayurveda Yoga Practice

-• Dosha Assessment: Determining the practitioner's dosha type and current imbalances.
+• Dosha Assessment: Identifying the practitioner’s dominant dosha and current imbalances.

-• Tailored Asana Practice: Selecting yoga postures that balance the specific dosha.
+• Tailored Asana Practice: Selecting poses that counterbalance the specific dosha.

-• Diet and Lifestyle: Following Ayurvedic dietary and lifestyle guidelines to support the yoga practice.
+• Diet and Lifestyle: Incorporating Ayurvedic dietary and lifestyle recommendations to support yoga practice.

 Common Practices for Each Dosha